StamusNetworks/suricata-language-server/README.md

 See `suricata-language-server -h` for complete and up-to-date help.

--   `--suricata-binary`: path to the suricata binary used for signatures testing (optional)
+-   `--suricata-binary`: path to the Suricata binary used for signatures testing (optional)
--   `--suricata-config`: path to the suricata config used for signatures testing (optional)
+-   `--suricata-config`: path to the Suricata config used for signatures testing (optional)
--   `--max-lines`: don\'t run suricata tests if file is bigger than this limit (auto-completion only)
+-   `--max-lines`: don\'t run Suricata tests if file is bigger than this limit (auto-completion only)
--   `--max-tracked-files`: don\'t start suricata analysis if workspace file count is superior to this limit
+-   `--max-tracked-files`: don\'t start Suricata analysis if workspace file count is superior to this limit
 -   `--batch-file`: batch mode to parse only the file in argument and return result on stdout